-It is proposed that delegated authority be given to the Corporate Director of Resources and Place Delivery, in consultation with the Portfolio Holder for Finance, to finalise the terms of the transfer to TRL including, subject to independent assessment the valuation of the land, approve the scheme funding to TRL and related amendment to the Council's finances.
-This delegated authority will be subject to the scheme meeting key financial parameters.
+It is proposed that delegated authority be given to the, Corporate Director of Resources and Place Delivery, in consultation with the Portfolio Holder for Finance and the Cabinet Member for Regeneration, Strategic Planning and External Relationship - subject to an independent assessment of the valuation of the land - to finalise the terms of transfer to TRL including the approval and transfer of scheme funding to TRL and reflect this funding in the Council's financial records.
+This delegated authority will be subject to the scheme meeting key financial parameters and is, at present, conceptual.